Nonprofit operations, civic leadership, and community service.

 Roy C. "Duke" Hinds

 Known affectionately as Duke, Roy C. Hinds was a distinguished executive with Noble Drilling Corporation and resided in Tulsa, Oklahoma.
-His Masonic journey began with a petition for the 3 degrees on May 1, 1984.

 PetitionedMay 1, 1984Entered ApprenticeJune 16, 1984, at Pilgrim Lodge #522, now Pilgrim-Rock LodgeFellow CraftJuly 30, 1984Master MasonSeptember 17, 1984Additional affiliationsShriner; Tulsa Court 47, Royal Order of JestersLabor concludedMay 3, 1999